Time taken to Send Bitcoin (November, 2023)

 Some merchants accept transactions with zero confirmations, so that you can receive what you pay for right away without requiring you to wait for more confirmations.
 Deciding how many confirmations you want to wait for depends on your risk tolerance and the value of the bitcoin you are sending or receiving.

 There are a few ways that you can speed up the time it takes to send bitcoin.
 The most common method is to pay a higher transaction fee so that miners will prioritize your transaction.
 It can be helpful to choose a bitcoin wallet that lets you set the transaction fee, so you can spend more on a fast transaction, or less if you are not in a hurry.
 By default, most wallets make you pay a high transaction fee to make the transaction confirm faster.

-Another way to make faster bitcoin payments is by using the lightning network, which is a separate payment network built on top of bitcoin, in the same way that web pages are built on top of the internet.
+Another way to make faster bitcoin payments is by using the lightning network.
+This is is a separate payment network built on top of bitcoin.
+This is built in the same way that web pages are built on top of the internet.
 The lightning network uses the bitcoin currency but has its ownrules that are different than the ones used by the bitcoin network.
 This allows payments to be made almost instantly and with nearly zero fees.

 Sending bitcoin can happe instantly with for low-value transactions, but can take up to an hour, or even days, depending on the bigger value of the bitcoin you are sending.
 The general rule of thumb is to wait for six confirmations, which normally takes an hour, before accepting that a bitcoin transaction is final.

 If you want your bitcoin transaction to send quickly, make sure you offer a high enough transaction fee so miners will prioritize your transaction over other, lower fee transactions.